sfigg/commercialization-public/manufacture/desktop/deploy-windows-using-full-flash-update--ffu.md

 # Windows Full Flash Update (FFU) images

 You can deploy Windows faster on the factory floor by using the Full Flash Update (FFU) image format.
-FFU images allow you to apply an image of a phyisical drive, including Windows and system partition information all at once directly to a different drive or an SD card.
+FFU images allow you to apply an image of a physical drive, including Windows, recovery, and system partition information all at once directly to a different drive or an SD card.

 Unlike the file-based WIM format, FFU is a sector-based file container that stores one or more disk images.
 Sector-based imaging mean that FFUs take less time to deploy, but have larger files sizes than WIMs.
 See [WIM vs. VHD vs. FFU: comparing image file formats](wim-vs-ffu-image-file-formats.md) for information about the differences between image formats.

 Starting with Windows 10, Version 1709, DISM has the ability to capture, deploy, and service FFUs, with the following limitations:
 - FFU captures of encrypted disks are not supported
-- Captures of disks that have VSS enabled are not supported
+- Captures of disks that have Volume Shadow Copy Service (VSS) enabled are not supported

 ## What you need to work with FFUs in Windows